The evolution of healthcare analytics

 Users become frustrated by the lack of transparency of the outputs.
 The logic of how precisely an output has been produced is typically unavailable, making it difficult for users to trust the findings or explore how they have been arrived at.

 Users become frustrated by their inability to explore why things are as they are and what the implications would be if things were different.

 These limitations inevitably lead to a growing demand for greater transparency, more types of output and greater freedom for end users to explore their data themselves, rather than relying exclusively on a central team.
-At the same time, the central management overhead involved in keeping the show on the road starts to exceed what the organisation can afford.
-This is the situation that many, if not most, health organisations find themselves in today.
+At the same time, the central management overhead involved in keeping the show on the road starts to exceed what the organization can afford.
+This is the situation that many, if not most, health organizations find themselves in today.

 The Arrival of Big Data (Stage 4)

 In parallel with the evolution just described, over the past two to three years, ‘big data’ has well and truly begun to arrive.
-Many healthcare organisations (the NHS and the more advanced US hospital systems, especially those such as medical schools with a strong research emphasis) have long realised the potential value of ‘big data’.
+Many healthcare organizations (the NHS and the more advanced US hospital systems, especially those such as medical schools with a strong research emphasis) have long realised the potential value of ‘big data’.
 Consequently, they have invested considerable time and money in collating large-scale healthcare databases to support clinical research, population health management and improvement in the quality and outcomes of care.

 Furthermore, the range of data being collated is much broader than that which provided the foundation for the first three stages.
 It now includes data from medical devices, free text from electronic health records, data from personal devices such as Fitbits, social media data, publicly available consumer data and genomic data.

 To cope with this expansion, cloud-based ‘Big Data Ecosystems’ have been developed, capable of ingesting and managing vast quantities of data and presenting it in a variety of ways for analysis.